prajwal07/Calculate_LIPID_parameters_using_Voronoi_Method/README.md

 You can used VMD to save PDBs from MD trajectory.
 Sample VMD script is in Examples directory 'stride_and_save_frames.vmd'
 2) Make sure the "vtmc" binary file is in working directory
+3) Make a plot of Avg.
+APL using Xmgrace.
+Sample script is in Examples directory 'xmgrace_plot_APL_data.xvg'

         :Arguments:
             *pdbfile*